ThomasByr/Phoenyx/helpme.md

 ## ``SandBox`` physics engine

 Since v0.3.0 you can create a physics engine.
 It handles the creation of new bodies, a world of bodies, collisions detection and a default drawing method.
-Please note that this is a wrapper of the pymunk physics engine, and that it has artificial boundaries to delete bodies when needed.
+Please note that this is a wrapper of the pymunk physics engine, and that it has artificial boundaries to delete bodies when necessary.